-US, Philippine marines hold S. China Sea drills
+US, Philippine troops 'assault' beach amid S. China Sea tension

 MOST POPULAR OF THIS SECTION